stellar/stellar-core/docs/software/commands.md

   number to start the verification from.

 > Note: It is an error to provide both the `--trusted-checkpoint-hashes` and `--from-ledger` options.

-  * Option **--history-hash <HASH>** is optional and specifies the hash of the ledger at the end of the verification range.
-When provided, `stellar-core` will use the history hash to verify the range, rather than the latest checkpoint hash obtained from consensus.
-  Used in conjunction with `--history-ledger`.
-  * Option **--history-ledger <LEDGER-NUMBER>** is optional and specifies the ledger number to end the verification at.
-Used in conjunction with `--history-hash`.

 * **version**: Print version info and then exit.